 An Example of Facial Recognition in the Hospitality Industry

-To date, one of the most effective uses of facial recognition within the hospitality industry has been as part of the hotel check-in process.
+To date, one of the most effective uses of facial recognition within hospitality management has been as part of the hotel check-in process.
 In two different Marriott hotels in China, for example, guests now have the option to bypass the traditional check-in desk and instead head to a kiosk.
 There, facial recognition technology scans their face, identifies them and provides them with a key card, all in the space of around one minute.

 #Example: Video Facial Recognition Check-in in Marriott China